Chiral Phonons Arising From Chirality-Selective Magnon-Phonon Coupling

 {Our results imply that} the existence of truly chiral phonons along high-symmetry directions, featuring at least two degenerate bare phonon modes, {is} an abundant characteristic in many magnetic materials. {Since the ability to control and utilize these chiral phonons opens new avenues for transporting angular momentum and manipulating magnetic order}, this finding will certainly prove useful in the search for potential material candidates for novel spintronic or phononic devices.

-{ M.W.\ and P.M.O.\ acknowledge support from the German Research Foundation (Deutsche Forschungsgemeinschaft) through CRC/TRR 227 ``Ultrafast Spin Dynamics" (Project MF, Project ID No.\ 328545488).
-U.N.\ acknowledges support from the Germany Research Foundation through CRC 1432.
+{ M.W.\ and P.M.O.\ acknowledge support from the German Research Foundation (Deutsche Forschungsgemeinschaft) through CRC/TRR 227 ``Ultrafast Spin Dynamics" (Project MF, Project ID No.\ 328545488). \mw{M.W.\ and M.S.M.\ thank José Ángel Castellanos-Reyes for stimulating discussions.} U.N.\ acknowledges support from the Germany Research Foundation through CRC 1432 \mw{(project no. 425217212) and the RU ChiPS (project no. 541503763)}.
 This work has furthermore been supported by the Swedish Research Council (VR), the Knut and Alice Wallenberg Foundation (Grants No.\ 2022.0079 and No.\ 2023.0336), {and by the EIC Pathfinder OPEN grant No.\ 101129641 (OBELIX).} The calculations were enabled by resources provided by the National Academic Infrastructure for Supercomputing in Sweden (NAISS) at NSC Link\"oping partially funded by the Swedish Research Council through grant agreement No.\ 2022-06725. }